 You can get to this point in the tutorial by simply using one command.

-In the Image Statistics window, select Folder as the Use, and click on the Browse button to find the images that you want to use in the Image Stack.
+In the Image Statistics window, select Folder as the use, and click on the Browse button to find the images you want to use in the Image Stack.

-This will Auto-Align the images, put them in a Smart Object using the Median Stack Mode.
-Getting you to this part of the demo.
+This command will Auto-Align the images and put them in a Smart Object using the Median Stack Mode.
+Getting you to this part of the tutorial.

 Fixing Image Stack Errors